 - Impact on expats: Sheffield's higher student-to-resident ratio means more affordable restaurants, active nightlife, and diverse food options relative to city size.

-Transport and Northern Powerhouse
+Transport and the Northern Powerhouse

 - Manchester: Metrolink tram (largest UK tram network), extensive bus network, Manchester Airport (3rd busiest in UK).